People: our human capital

 Training and development

 Collective trainings include onboarding, e-mail behaviour, work effectiveness, speaking in public.
-In addition, integrity awareness trainings were provided in 2017 in France, Belgium and Finland.
-Partly due to the training offered and the additional attention given internally to integrity, no breaches against the Code of Ethics were reported in 2017.
 We apply a standard assessment tool to measure new candidates against specific job competencies.
 Our onboarding programme in France includes half a day in a shopping centre to create a better understanding of retail operations.
 In addition, the ‘live my life’ programme is set up to encourage exchanges between employees from different work places.
 Family workshops were held with a specialist to inform and help employees on a healthy work-life balance and personal issues.

 Wereldhave wants to provide equal opportunities for all.
 We have defined targets for gender diversity and equality for our management organisation and we expect our suppliers to do the same.
 Wereldhave supports the principles of the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinationals.
 Human rights as defined by the United Nations in its Universal Declaration of Human rights are common standard.
 We encourage our employees to respect these rights by committing to our Code of Ethics and Business Integrity principles.
 We aim to reach 33% of senior management roles taken by women, and we want to encourage equal chances for all by providing job experience in our shopping centres for people with disabilities.
-58% of all Wereldhave employees is female, and females represent 35% of senior management.
+43% of all Wereldhave employees is female, and females represent 29% of senior management. in 2018 the percentage of female senior managers was therefore slightly below target.
+This is due to the sale of the Finnish portfolio, causing the departure of two female senior managers in Finland.

 We run several schemes to promote the participation of persons with a disability.
 In France we started a cooperation with a company to clean and decorate the rooftop terrace.
 They employ mentally disabled persons.
 We organised a training to raise awareness during the disability week at the headquarter of Wereldhave France.
 Several workshops were held, such as ‘sensorial tests’ in recognising smells, noises and objects without seeing them.
 The goal was to experience the life of a visually-disabled person.

-In the Netherlands shopping centre Roselaar hosted ‘intern for a day, Prokkelstage’ for the second time.
+In the Netherlands shopping centre Roselaar hosted ‘intern for a day, Prokkelstage’.
 It is a very special project for disabled persons, making them interns for a day at Shopping Centre Roselaar.
 This project ‘Prokkelstage’ stimulates the contact between disabled persons and society.
 Intern positions were offered by several retailers such as Albert Heijn, Etos, C&A, HEMA, The Althlete’s Foot, Jamin, ICI Paris XL, VERO MODA and the security company.